sureshm-hub/code-challenges/cheat-sheet.md

         `Deque` usually backed by `ArrayDeque`
     Comparator:
         Custom comparators are usually Lambda functions: `(a, b) -> a[0] - b[0]`
+    Stack vs Queue vs Heaps
+        Stack Methods (LIFO): use LinkedList or ArrayDeque as a stack
+            - push(E e)  - Inserts an element at the front (top) of the deque.
+            - pop() - Removes and returns the element at the front (top) of the deque.
+            - peek() - Returns, but does not remove, the element at the front (top) of the deque.
+        Queue Methods (FIFO): use LinkedList or ArrayDeque as a queue
+            - add(E e) or offer(E e) - Inserts an element at the end (rear) of the deque
+            - remove() NEExcep or poll() - Removes and returns the element at the front (head) of the deque.
+            - element() NEExcep or peek()
+        Heap: use PriorityQueue (Min-heap is default)
+            - add(E e) / offer(E e) - Insertion (Sift-up)  - O(log N)
+            - poll() - Removes and returns the head of the queue - O(log N)
+            - peek() - Retrieves the highest-priority element without removing it from the queue

 Arrays
     Arrays.sort(int[])